- Guided day tour of the Archaeological Park of San Agustín

 - Enjoy hot meals prepared by cooked by local cooks and your guide

-- Excellent vegetarian, vegan, gluten- free, and other dietary options
+- Excellent vegetarian, vegan, gluten- free, and other dietary options *please us know if you have any dietary requirements at least 5 days prior to your trip date.

 - Treated water is offered to guests, please bring a refillable water bottle, or opt to purchase bottled water